 What Pharmacy Technician/Assistant Majors Need to Know

-In an O*NET survey, pharmacy technician/assistant majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to pharmacy technician/assistant and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Pharmacy Technician/Assistant Majors

 According to O*NET survey takers, a major in pharmacy technician/assistant should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.